QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 To start using QMI, the first steps are to import the :mod:`qmi` package, and next, call :py:func:`qmi.start() <qmi.core.context_singleton.start>` with a string argument that specifies our local *QMI context name*.
 The QMI context name allows other QMI programs to contact us, and to communicate with locally held instances of things like instruments and tasks that our context manages.

-..
-Regarding the below line: as a new user of QMI I think I might be much more interested at this point in what a context is and how it is useful to me, rather than how to create one.

 More on that later.

 >>> import qmi